Don’t feed your dog these foods during the holidays

 Chocolate and coffee

-Just small amount of either cause vomiting and diarrhea for your dog, but larger amounts can be fatal.
+Just small amount of either cause vomiting and diarrhea for your dog, but later amounts can be fatal.

 Candied yams, mashed potatoes